19ankita/Missing-spatial-temporal-multimodal-traffic-data-imputation-and-prediction/README.md

-# Missing-spatial-temporal-multimodal-traffic-data-imputation-and-prediction

 # Missing Spatial-Temporal Multimodal Traffic Data Imputation and Prediction

 ## 📌 Introduction
 This repository focuses on the **imputation and prediction of missing multimodal traffic data** using Graph Neural Networks (GNNs).
-We leverage the **Traffic4cast NeurIPS 2022 dataset** and implement **GRIN (Graph Recurrent Imputation Network)** to reconstruct and predict traffic data efficiently.
+We leverage the **Traffic4cast NeurIPS 2022 dataset** and implement **GRIN (Graph Recurrent Imputation Network)** to efficiently reconstruct and predict traffic data.

 ## 📊 Dataset: NeurIPS 2022 Traffic4cast
 We use the **Traffic4cast dataset** provided by the **Institute of Advanced Research in Artificial Intelligence (IARAI)**.
 This dataset contains spatiotemporal traffic data from multiple cities, recorded at high resolution.